On this page

 - have completed an undergraduate degree with first class honours or demonstrate equivalent research experience

-- meet the admission requirements for a PhD at a South Australian university
+- meet the admission requirements for a PhD at an Australian university

-- be willing to enrol full-time for a research higher degree (PhD or equivalent) in a South Australian university
+- be willing to enrol full-time for a research higher degree (PhD or equivalent) at a Australian university

 - apply for a research training program (RTP) or equivalent scholarship, or demonstrate evidence of outstanding research ability.